Check Luminous project on Research gate

-Main highlights of the second year of the Luminous project
+Main findings of the second year of the Luminous project

 - Kolmogorov theory of consciousness is now published!